rosell-dk/webp-convert/README.md

 Converters based on a php extension should be your first choice.
 They run faster than the other methods and they don't need the server to allow exec() calls (which increases security risks).
 However, the *gd* converter does not support lossless convertion, so you may want to skip that for PNG's.
 Converters that executes a binary are also very fast (around than 50ms).
 Converters that delegates conversion to a cloud service are much slower (around 1 second), but works on most shared hosts (as opposed to the other methods).
 This makes the cloud converters an ideal last resort.
 They generally requires *purchacing* a key, but the key for EWWW Image Optimizer is very cheap.

 #### imagick
--- Best, but rarely available on shared hosts\
+*Best, but rarely available on shared hosts*

 ```Requirements..```: imagick extension compiled with WebP support<br>
 ```Speed.........```: Around 50 ms to convert a 40kb image<br>
 ```Reliability...```: I'm not aware of any problems<br>